Mermade/shins/README.md

 `node shins.js --unsafe`

+## Build Styles

+If you make changes to the stylesheets in `/source/stylesheets` you'll need to rebuild the styles.

+`node buildstyles.js`

 ## Release

 Merge code to `master` branch.
 Since it uses GitHub pages, changes will be automatically applied.